Settlement and Judgment Processing Guidelines

 - Texas Comptroller of Public Accounts

-Settlement and judgment payments are limited by the provisions in the General Appropriations Act (GAA), Article IX Section 16.04 and the riders associated with the Judgment and Settlement line item strategy.
+Settlement and judgment payments are limited by the provisions in the GAA, Article IX Section 16.04 and the riders associated with the judgment and settlement line item strategy.

 Article IX Limitations:

 - The payment of a settlement or judgment may not exceed $250,000 from agency funds.

 - The total amount of payments made by an agency for a fiscal year may not exceed 10 percent of the total amount of funds available for expenditure by that agency for that fiscal year.

 Article I Limitations:

 When a claim exceeds $250,000, the agency pays the first $250,000 and the Comptroller’s office pays the balance — if the claim falls within the appropriation in Article I, Judgments and Settlements.